ganluannj/RSNA-Pneumonia-Detection/README.md

 ### 2.3 Model training
 The total training images are randomly divided into the training dataset (90%) and validation dataset (10%).
 #### 2.3.1 Loss function
 The loss function to be optimized is composed by two parts: the Interaction over Union loss (IoU) and the binary crossentropy loss.
 IoU is commonly used in image segmentation or bounding box problems.
 The idea is shown below.
+The red box represents the ground truth and the black box represent the predicted box.
+IoU equals to the ratio of intersectin of these two boxes over the union of these two boxes.
+Easy to see that the higher IoU is, the better the predicted result.
+1-IoU was used as the IoU loss.
+The crossentropy loss is commonly used loss for classification.
+The boxing problem can be regarded as a classficiation problem in the sense that the boxed locations are 1 while the rest are 0.
+Binary crossentropy is defined as

 <img width="289" alt="IoU" src="https://user-images.githubusercontent.com/47232632/57199522-e9f7b200-6f4d-11e9-9696-1f400b7d61c6.png">